hirosystems/stacks-subnets/docs/feature-guides/subnet-participants.md

 **Key Activities**

-- Own user experience for people who want to use a subnet as an application, specifically support connecting a Stacks Wallet to a subnet and minting and trading on a subnet.
+- Own user experience for people who want to use a subnet as an application, specifically support connecting a Stacks Wallet to a subnet and minting and trading on a subnet
-- Must agree to subnet parameters and incentives—for example, transaction fees, duration, and performance requirements.
+- Must agree to subnet parameters and incentives—for example, transaction fees, duration, and performance requirements

 ### Supporting UseCase (Example: NFT Collection Mint)

-- A supporting use case refers to the event that drives people to use a subnet, for example, a mint for a popular NFT collection.
+- The supporting use case refers to the event that drives people to use a subnet, for example, a mint for a popular NFT collection
 - The supporting use case includes any other parties involved with the use case.
 In the example above, it could be the artist for a mint collection.
-The supporting application may be independent of miners.
+The supporting application may be independent of miners

 **Key Activities**